yokoffing/NextDNS-Config/README.md

 ### Native Tracking Protection
 :radioactive: *Enabling may cause breakage (unlikely)*

-Filter according to what brands you own.
-Here are common examples:
+Add according to what device brands you use.
+Here are common examples (USA):
 ```
 Amazon Alexa
 Apple